SalomePlatform/yacs/doc/principes.rst

 When this type of node is an internal node in a loop, the execution context is kept for every iteration of the loop, so that variables can be reused during iterations.

+Unlike script inline node, this type of node can be executed in remote processes (but only YACS containers :ref:`containers`).

+To create this type of node from the GUI see :ref:`inline_function`.

 .. _servicenode: